 The objective of this module is:

-current issues and academic debates within the field of international politics and diplomacy.
+central concepts, theories and academic debates in relation to selected, current topics within the field of international relations

-can apply theories within the module’s subject areas to analyze relevant cases and at same time remain critical to these theories.
+can apply knowledge within the module’s subject areas to select theories that serve the analytical purpose and at the same time remain critical to these theories

 can reflect and argue on the basis of scientific knowledge